Morris Brown College: Athletics

+Morris Brown College's Herndon Stadium was the site of the field hockey competitions during the 1996 Summer Olympics.
+The stadium is designed to seat 15,000 spectators.

 In the early 2000s, the college briefly had an independent NCAA Division I athletics program.
-Prior to the Division I transition, the college was a founding and active member of the NCAA Division II Southern Intercollegiate Athletic Conference between 1913 and 2000.
+Prior to the Division I transition, the college was a founding and active member of the NCAA Division II Southern Intercollegiate Athletic Conference between 1913 and 2001.

 The Morris Brown Wolverines football program played at Herndon Stadium on campus until the athletic program was discontinued in 2003.
 Despite an inactive athletics program, Morris Brown has continued its homecoming tradition every fall semester on campus.

 Marching Wolverines

 Morris Brown College was well known for its popular and sizable marching band program, "The Marching Wolverines", and danceline "Bubblin Brown Sugar."
 Both were strongly featured in the 2002 box office hit Drumline and invited to perform at the first Honda Battle of the Bands event in 2003.
+Due to the college's loss of accreditation, the band program was discontinued in 2002.

 In 2006, the rappers OutKast released a song named "Morris Brown" that featured the marching band.

-Due to accreditation problems at the college in the 2000s, the band program eventually discontinued.
-There have been conversations by Morris Brown's leadership to bring back the marching band program and athletics now that the school is accredited again.
+In 2025, the college began a $5 million dollar fundrasing campaign to restart the band.